EFW N-20

-The Arbalète and Aiguillon are on public display at the Flieger-Flab-Museum, Dübendorf.
+The Arbalète and Aiguillon are on public display at the Flieger Flab Museum, Dübendorf.

 Design and development

-The aircraft was to be powered by four turbofan engines buried in the wings, with the bypass air feeding cold-air pipes each side of the engines, being routed through a combustion chamber where additional fuel could be burned as a form of reheat, or deflected though large slots on the upper and lower wings to act as aerodynamic flaps or thrust reversers.
+The aircraft was to be powered by four turbofan engines buried in the wings, with the bypass air feeding cold-air tunnels each side of the engines including a combustion chamber where additional thrust could be gained.
+The bypass air could be deflected though large slots on the upper and lower wings to act as aerodynamic flaps or thrust reversers.
 Two engines could be shut down in flight to increase range.
 It was planned that the N-20 would carry its armament in a detachable weapons bay, capable of carrying large loads of cannons, rockets or bombs.